cac02j1/Script/README.md

 	end
 end)

--- ESP Rainbow Name
+-- ESP Rainbow
 local espLabels = {}
 local espLoop

-createToggle("ESP Rainbow", 135, function(on)
+createToggle("ESP Rainbow", 100, function(on)
 	if on then
 		espLoop = RunService.RenderStepped:Connect(function()
 			for _, plr in pairs(Players:GetPlayers()) do